 I am writing this column after visiting my mother-in-law, brother-in-law and sister-in-law in Minnesota.
 Currently, I am at the Holiday Inn Express, and my kids are at the pool with their dad.

 I am writing, and reading and everything is good.
 Last night the code we were given for our Airbnb didn’t work, and the host didn’t respond and so, in part, this column must be an ode to the reliability of a Holiday Inn at 11:30 p.m.
 Thank God for the late checkout, is all I can really say.

 Winter vacation started a week ago, and it ends in less than a week.
-Here we are in the middle of vacation, or in the language of moms everywhere, at the beginning of vacation — finally, the marathon of holiday events and family gatherings has come to an end.
+Here we are in the middle of vacation at the Casino ohne lizenz, or in the language of moms everywhere, at the beginning of vacation — finally, the marathon of holiday events and family gatherings has come to an end.
 Now it’s time to chill.

 I have a one-year-old, an eight-year-old, and a 13-year-old, and this holiday season we’re loving Madison at every age.
 Three generations of my family live in Madison, Wisconsin, and many many generations of my family on my mother’s side have called the dairy state their home.

 In the spirit of my last column, I’m planning for a calm winter vacation with my children.
 This winter break will include everything from Instagram/kid-friendly restaurants, to a mother-daughter movie marathon.
 The theme is downtime, easy, and whatever is within walking distance including activities like:

 - Spa day (Facemasks, manicures, pedicures, fancy lotion galore)